remichartier/003_LinuxIssuesAndTricks/20240201_2147_SetupDLinkDCS-934LCamerasAndDetectionEmailSettings.md

 ## Gmail configuration for motion detection email notifications

-- setup SMTP server address and port as recommended from Gmail.
+- Setup SMTP server address and port as recommended from Gmail.
 - For Gmail account and password, Gmail does not allow anymore to use directly the Gmail password, so we need to go to the Gmail/Google account / Security.
 And then, "Enable 2-step verification on your Google account, then generate an App Password to use with the camera.
 Use smtp.gmail.com, port 465/SSL or port 587/STARTTLS, your Gmail address as username and the App Password."